 Similar to text-based search queries, websites that have strong backlinks rank higher in voice searches.
 What separates the two, however, is that voice searches seem to rely more on domain authority than page authority.

-This difference stems from the fact that unlike conventional text-based search, voice search provides one single answer to the question.
+This difference stems from the fact that voice search provides one single answer to the question, unlike conventional text-based search.
 This means that search engines have to be certain that their answer is giving correct information.
 It’s more important that the answer is taken from a trusted website than how many backlinks it has.

 As already mentioned, elocution is one of the evaluation criteria used by Google’s algorithm.
 It posits the requirement for clear language that can easily lend itself to natural speech with distinct pronunciation and articulation.

 Evaluate your content from the perspective of the user: “Does it provide a clear answer to your voice search question?”
 If your content is written in simple and natural language, the easier it is for you fulfill the requirement for elocution.